Work in Progress / Under Review

 What causes some civilians to support peace while others do not after violent conflict?
 The 2016 referendum for a peace agreement with the FARC in Colombia has propelled a growing body of work on the determinants of support for peace, focusing principally on the effects of (i) prior exposure to violence and (ii) political affiliation with the deal’s champion.
 However, as with many substantively important questions regarding real world effects, observational studies are unable to rule out confounding, leaving causal claims difficult to defend.
 We demonstrate what progress can be made in these circumstances by a sensitivity-based approach, which shifts away from arguing whether an effect “is identified” (i.e. that confounding bias is exactly zero) to instead evaluate and discuss precisely how strong confounding would need to be to alter the study’s conclusions.
 Employing newly available sensitivity analysis tools for linear regression, we find that the relationship between exposure to violence and support for peace can be overturned by even very weak confounders.
 By contrast, the relationship between prior political affiliationwith the deal’s champion and support for peace would require powerful confounding to explainaway.
 We also show how sensitivity analyses can be conducted using published regression results of prior studies, to similar conclusions.
 Beyond this case, we argue that wider adoption of a sensitivity-based approach would facilitate greater transparency, improve productive scrutiny for both readers and reviewers, and facilitate valid investigation of important questions for which assurances of zero-confounding remain out of reach.

-Displaced Loyalties: The effects of indiscriminate violence on attitudes among Syrian refugees in Turkey (with Kristin Fabbe & Tolga Sinmazdemir). [draft]
+Displaced Loyalties: The effects of indiscriminate violence on attitudes among Syrian refugees in Turkey (with Kristin Fabbe & Tolga Sinmazdemir).
+[Under review; draft]

-How does violence during conflict affect the political attitudes of civilians who leave the conflict zone?
-Using a survey of 1,384 Syrian refugees in Turkey, we employ a quasi-experiment owing to the inaccuracy of barrel bombs to examine the effect of having one's home destroyed on political loyalties.
-We find that refugees who lose a home to regime-inflicted barrel bombs are less supportive of the opposition and more likely to say no armed group in the conflict represents them.
-Suggestive evidence supports two explanations for this: individuals may blame the opposition for provoking regime violence, and they may feel more generally "pro-peace", withdrawing support from any group that employs violence.
-These findings diverge from the expectations of existing theories, which assume that civilians are captive in the conflict zone and must choose sides for protection.
+How does regime-inflicted indiscriminate violence affect the political attitudes of refugees from an ongoing civil war?
+Existing work on indiscriminate violence has often focused on the strategic choices of civilians trapped in the conflict zone, providing little guidance for the increasing number of cases where many civilians flee.
+Yet these civilians continue to play a role in supporting eitherongoing violence or efforts to resolve the conflict.
+Using a survey of 1,384 Syrian refugees in Turkey, we employ a quasi-experiment based on the inaccuracy of barrel bombs within a neighborhood and examine the effect of regime-perpetrated indiscriminate violence on political loyalties.
+We find that refugees who lose their home to barrel bombs are less supportive of the opposition and are more likely to say no armed group in the conflict represents them.
+Suggestive evidence supports two explanations for this: First, refugees who lost homes to barrel bombs may blame the opposition for provoking regime violence, as evidenced by their heightened willingness to harshly punish opposition fighters.
+Second, those who lost their homes may generally be more supportive of ending the war and finding peace, as evidenced by their heightened support for peace settlements and reduced support for continued fighting.

 Trajectory Balancing: A general reweighting approach to causal inference with time-series cross-sectional data. (with Yiqing Xu). [draft]